MurshidHassen/murshidhassen/index.md

 > C. JoyBell C.

 ### [](#header-3)     We finally met
-  Greetings, I am murshid hassen, Software Engineering Student from Sri Lanka.
+  Greetings, I am murshid hassen, Engineering Student from Sri Lanka.
-Find me @murshidhassen on the web.
-I love graphics programming and testing the latest technologies.
-Primary focus on building my own things using FSF and OSS projects.
+Find me @murshidhassen throughout the web.
+My Likes of software is towards mobile.
+Part of me love graphics programming.
+Any technology relating to graphics it I would love it.
+Primary focus is to learn and build my own things :)
+Most importantly I love FSF and FOSS projects.

 ### There's a horizontal rule below this.